ttencate/aoc2017/02_forth/README.md

 singles and doubles, but mainly the trick is to keep all stack operations straight.
 Doubles are the reason that several stack operations come in a `2` variant, like `2swap` and `2tuck`.

+Finally, the most Forthy bit I wrote was the `compute-max-min` word, which updates the current maximum and minimum:

+    : compute-max-min ( max min value -- max' min' )

+It's full of lovely stack manipulations.
+For fun, I also wrote a much more readable two-line version using "locals" (which pop cells from the stack and binds them to local names).